gmherb/envtab/docs/envtab_login.md

 ### Synopsis

 Export all loadouts which are enabled on login.

-This is typically run from a login script such as ~/.bash_profile or ~/.zprofile and can be setup automatically by running "envtab login --enable".
-You can disable login by running "envtab login --disable".
+This is typically sourced from a login script such as ~/.profile.

+To setup login automatically, run: envtab login --enable

+To disable login, run:
+  envtab login --disable

+To show the status of login, run: envtab login --status

 ```
 envtab login [flags]